 STA has a statutory duty to investigate any matter brought to its attention relating to the accuracy or correctness of a pupil's TA.
-Where an LA or other party identifies potential maladministration, this should be reported to STA by calling the national curriculum assessments helpline on 0300 303 3013.
 STA's maladministration team will work closely with LAs to investigate any allegations of maladministration.
 The maladministration investigation procedures published on GOV.UK explain how STA process allegations, as well as roles and responsibilities for school visits.
 This is supported by guidance for LAs carrying out visits on our behalf.